Last Updated on December 11, 2022 by Audrey Scott

-Whether you’re looking for a traditional German Christmas market or something a bit more offbeat, I offer here my handy Berlin Christmas Market guide based on our experience living in Berlin for nine years and being avid Christmas market fans.
-It has all the information you need to know, including dates and schedules of Berlin Christmas markets and notes on how to visit my authentic and local favorites — ones that will make your visit to Berlin during the Christmas and holiday season even more special.
+Whether you’re looking for a traditional German Christmas market or something a bit more offbeat, I offer here my handy Berlin Christmas Market guide.
+The recommendations are based on our experience living in Berlin for ten years and being avid Christmas market fans.
+It has all the information you need to know, including dates and schedules of Berlin Christmas markets and notes on how to visit my local favorites — these are Christmas markets that will make your visit to Berlin during the Christmas and holiday season even more special.

 There’s something that just about everyone looks forward to in December in Berlin: Christmas markets (Weihnachtsmarkt or Adventsmarkt).
 They offer a retreat from the shortening days of the year, into the company of gathered friends and neighbors.

 In the selection that follows, you’ll find the “markets” listed less about shopping and more about community — where friends and families make plans to meet at the market after work or on weekends.
 A place where the aroma of glühwein (spiced, mulled wine) and sweet roasted almonds wafts in an atmosphere of twinkling lights in a chilly winter vapor.

 As conversations happen over steaming mugs of glühwein and hearty German street food like bratwurst, market-goers catch up on life and give air to what awaits at the turn of the new year.
 Christmas markets serve as the perfect antidote — or accompaniment if you like — to the approaching Winter Solstice.

 I confess that I am a bit of a Christmas market geek.
 I helped launch a Christmas market when I lived in Estonia many years ago.
 Dan and I have even taken Christmas market-themed road trips through Germany and Central Europe.